sanskrit-lexicon/MWS/mwauthorities/readme.md

 This xml document follows the structure as specified in the Relax NG schema mw-authorities.rng; which, I think, is derived from the compact syntax form of mw-authorities.rnc.

+The linkmwauthorities_init.txt file contains the link between the literary source abbreviations appearing in monier.xml and the records appearing in MWWorksAuthorsCurrentMarkup3.xml.
+There are three tab-delimited fields:
+* ls (literary source) abbreviation appearing in monier.xml
+* a count (probably not maintained) of the number of instances of the ls abbreviation in monier.xml
+* the abbreviation appearing in MWWorksAuthorsCurrentMarkup3.xml.

+The correlation was established several years ago primarily on the basis of formal similarity between the spelling of the two abbreviations.